 - The Arabian Sea.

-Large tropical cyclones are called Hurricanes in the North Atlantic and Eastern Pacific, Typhoons in China, Taiphoo in Japan, cyclone or chakravaat in Bay of Bengal, Baguio in Philippines and Willi Willies in Australia.
+Large tropical cyclones are called Hurricanes in the North Atlantic and Eastern Pacific, Typhoons in China, Taiphoo in Japan, cyclone or chakravaat in the Bay of Bengal, Baguio in the Philippines, and Willi Willies in Australia.

 Cyclone, Hurricane, Typhoon

-Hurricane, cyclone and typhoon are different terms for the same weather phenomenon: torrential rain and maximum sustained wind speeds (near center) exceeding 119 kilometres per hour:
+Hurricane, cyclone and typhoon are different terms for the same weather phenomenon: torrential rain and maximum sustained wind speeds (near center) exceeding 119 kilometers per hour:

-- In the western North Atlantic, central and eastern North Pacific, Caribbean Sea and Gulf of Mexico, such a weather phenomenon is called “hurricanes”.
+- In the western North Atlantic, central and eastern North Pacific, Caribbean Sea, and the Gulf of Mexico, such a weather phenomenon is called “hurricanes“.